Beats On Base Completes KYC And Smart Contract Audit With Solidproof

+(MENAFN- GlobeNewsWire - Nasdaq) Beats on Base features a suite of AI Agents actively working on the project's development.

-(MENAFN- Zex PR Wire) Noosa Heads, QLD, 20th December 2024, ZEX PR WIRE , Beats on Base , an innovative project bridging AI, crypto, and meme culture, confirmed the successful completion of KYC procedures and a smart contract audit with Solidproof.
+Noosa Heads, QLD, Australia, Dec.
+20, 2024 (GLOBE NEWSWIRE) -- Beats on Base , an innovative project bridging AI, crypto, and meme culture, confirmed the successful completion of KYC procedures and a smart contract audit with Solidproof.
 The announcement represents a significant milestone in the project's development and confirms its long-term commitment to revolutionizing content creation through proprietary AI agents.
 Additionally, Beats on Base unveiled more details about the $BEATS token.

 Beats on Base is a new project built on Coinbase's Base Chain with cutting-edge AI technology.
 Behind the project are Arlo, an experienced human developer and a team of AI agents who are designed to manage the project and generate music and visual content.
 This unique approach aims to nurture a loyal community rooted in creativity, inclusivity, and humor.
 In the long run, its members will enjoy access to unmatched AI tools and lucrative opportunities through the project's $BEATS token.